How the Rules and Guidelines for Gorilla Trekkers in Uganda are implemented during a Gorilla Trek

 - Medical Issues: If a tourist or accompanying team members experience a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field.

-- Medical Emergency: If a Trekker or accompanying team members experiences a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field to the nearest hospital or clinic.
+- Medical Emergency: If a Trekker or accompanying team members experiences a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field to the nearest hospital or c init.

 - DO NOT LITTER!
 Pack it in and pack it out: Like in any national park or protected area, you are advised to keep any form of garbage with you.
 If you have a backpack, please put all trash into it, and you can always empty it at a designated disposal point when you return to the briefing area.
 Bwindi Impenetrable Forest and Mgahinga Gorilla Park are fragile ecotourism sites that need to be kept free from litter.

-- Using the Toilet on the trail: Should you need to use the toilet, please speak to a ranger to advise you accordingly on how to do it ecologically.
+- UsiTraile Toilet on the Trail: Should you need to use the toilet, please speak to a ranger to advise you on how to do it ecologically.
+We suggest that you have sanitary wipes with you in your daypack.

 - Keep a ten-meter Distance: You must keep a distance of ten meters from where the mountain gorilla family is.
 This distance is maintained to reduce the chance of transmission of diseases such as COVID-19.
 Infections can spread to the gorillas or from gorillas to humans.